You are in for a special treat. My homemade Maori fry bread recipe is so easy to make and literally everyone loves them.

 And when my kids bring their friends home, they can’t believe their luck when I say that I’ve made fried bread.
 Yippee!

-Today is the day you will learn how to make this delicious side dish.
-You will only need ingredients that most likely will be already in your pantry or fridge; flour, milk, yeast, salt, oil for deep frying, and a tiny bit of sugar.
+You will only need ingredients that are likely already in your pantry or fridge: flour, milk, yeast, salt, oil for deep frying, and a small amount of sugar.

 Other recipes you might like: the best Ratatouille recipe or my Feijoa Crumble Cake Recipe.